Food for Thought

 What the meat-eoric rise of the celeb chef can tell us about PR

 The BBC Good Food Show Glasgow took place over the weekend, our client is hosting its very own bake-off, we had an impromptu cupcake delivery from a local bakery and then there’s the small matter of the less than favourable headlines regarding Bradley Cooper’s new chef flick ‘Burnt’ that’s sunk faster than an underwhipped and overfolded souffle.

-At Holyrood Partnership we’re always hungry, so what better subject to write a blog on than food and what the industry can teach us about delivering great PR.
+At Holyrood PR we’re always hungry, so what better subject to write a blog on than food and what the industry can teach us about delivering great PR.

 Taking Advantage of Succulent Success

 First up to the plate is the importance of capitalising on what you do well.
 Public relations is all about exposing your brand to the right people in the right way.